 Lastly, another thing that has come out relatively recently is called “smoke buddy”.
 Smoke buddys are small, wallet sized devices that smokers can exhale smoke into to neutralize the smell of nicotine or marijuana.
 This has become an issue in schools where adolescents will smoke marijuana in bathrooms and avoid detection through the use of a smoke buddy.

-If you are struggling with substance abuse, it may be helpful to seek counseling and therapy.
+If you are struggling with substance abuse, it may be helpful to seek addiction counseling.
 Often times substance abuse is a symptom of underlying problems that can be addressed in counseling.
-If you feel you or someone you love needs help please give me a call and/or click on the “resources” tab at the top of this website to explore resources available to you in your area.
+If you feel you or someone you love needs help please give me a call for a free brief phone consultation.
+You can also click the following link to learn more about addiction counseling with me.

 Addiction counseling in Roseville and Sacramento